Circular Economy DNA – The Disruptive Innovation Festival DIF

 You can also watch DIF presentation video to get more of a taste for the DIF.

-DIF was created by the Ellen MacArthur Foundation, an organisation that was established in 2010 with the aim of accelerating the transition to the circular economy.
+DIF was created by the Ellen MacArthur Foundation, an organisation that was established in 2010 with the aim of accelerating the transition to the.
 Since its creation the charity has emerged as a global thought leader, establishing circular economy on the agenda of decision makers across business, government and academia.
 The charity’s work focuses on four interlinking areas:

 - Education: Inspiring learners to re-think the future through the circular economy framework.